larshp/Dicing/README.md

 Dicing
 ======

-Simple hashing designed for speed and memory optimized plus persistence
+Simple hashing designed for speed and memory optimized plus persistence.
+Currently only supports benchmarking, all logic not implemented.

  * 10 char key
  * 16 char vocabulary